AsterAether/CharacterCustomizer/README.md

 into the game and dashing with him.
 This should update the config file with the real values.

+Please use dots for separating the decimal values (0.1) and not commas (0,1).

 ## Available Config Values